 We asked MHTC CEO Sherene Azli to tell us more about the council.

-The fact that we have fee capping does help to moderate all prices and this has been key in bringing Malaysia up to the level it is now.
-The fact that we are under the Ministry of Health and that through the public sector we are enabling the private sector gives trust to the medical travellers.
-They can come in to Malaysia knowing that the quality is world class because.
-All members of the council need to meet certain criteria before they can officially join the MHTC.
+Fee capping in Malaysia does help to moderate all prices and this has been key in bringing Malaysia up to the level it is now.
+Governed under the Ministry of Health and through the public sector, we are enabling the private sector to gain the trust of the medical travellers.
+They can come in to Malaysia knowing that the quality is world class because all members of the council need to meet certain criteria before they can officially join MHTC’s Partnership Programme.
 The main criterion is that of having international accreditation.
-There are about 250 private facilities in Malaysia, 90 of which are hospitals, while the rest are clinics and so on.
+There are about 250 private facilities in Malaysia.
 But how do you differentiate among them?
-How do you know that they are good enough for foreign patients?
+How do you know that they are good enough to handle international patient needs?
 How do you know that they can deliver the world class services?
 The first filter is that they need to have international accreditation.
-You may host a huge number of medical travellers but if you don’t have international accreditation we won’t admit you as a member.
+A healthcare provider may host huge numbers of medical travellers, but if the facility does not have international accreditation, we won’t admit them as our member facility.

 Are just hospitals and clinics members?